 When first opening a Trint, it’s helpful to tell Trint who the speakers are for this transcript.
 You can do this by clicking the “Add speaker name" above each paragraph and typing in the person’s name.

 If you included Speaker Detection when uploading your audio or video file, every paragraph with the same name will be automatically updated.

 You can easily keep track of which paragraphs have been reviewed as you go by ticking the box on the right-hand side.
-This will mark it green and also updated the “Paragraphs verified” counter at the bottom of your transcript.
+This will mark it green and also updated the “Paragraphs verified” counter at the top of your transcript.